FadluW/CSEN901-ai-search/README.md

 - Maven
 - Java

-## LaTex
+## Report
-Use extension LaTex Workshop on Visual Studio Code.
+Use Google Doc to document results of research.

 ## Building Project and Running Unit Tests
 In order to compile the code and run the automated tests using Maven Surefire and JUnit 5, run: